SomersetMaugham/AnimeChatBot/README_en.md

-# Aki: A Cute Anime Girl Chatbot
+# MO: A Cute Anime Girl Chatbot

-Aki is a fun and interactive chatbot designed to simulate a conversation with a cute anime girl.
-She's programmed to be playful and occasionally tease the user, adding a unique personality to the interaction.
+MO is a fun and interactive chatbot designed to simulate a conversation with a cute anime girl.
 This project utilizes a combination of technologies, including OpenAI's language models, edge-tts or coqui-tts for voice synthesis, and a Flask-based web interface.

 ## Features